PHQ-9 Test Online (Instant Score + Depression Severity Guide)

 20. The Bottom Line

-Depression Screening using the PHQ-9 offers a fast, reliable and accessible way to evaluate symptoms.
+PHQ-9 Test for Depression Screening offers a fast, reliable and accessible way to evaluate symptoms.
 It encourages early intervention, supports monitoring and improves treatment outcomes.

 If you notice persistent emotional changes, consider taking a screening today.
 A few minutes of honest reflection could be the first step toward meaningful recovery and a healthier future.